 A suggested donation of $10.00 per adult to support Living Arts' community programming is appreciated.
 Youth are free.

 This event is recommended for ages 13 and up.
+There will be a Q&A with the artists after the performances.

 Living Arts' Teatro Chico series is sponsored by the Ford Motor Company Fund, Ideal Group and the Jubilation Foundation.